 I am looking forward to hearing from anyone who finds these tips useful so please get in touch with feedback.
 If you wish to have 1;1 or couples coaching sessions drop me an email at email@example.com.

 Mariposa Coaching values diversity and is an inclusive coaching practice - I welcome and value all relationships.

-I operate a sliding scale of rates starting at £50 an hour and a free 30 mins phone consulation to see if we would like to work with each other.
+I operate a sliding scale of rates starting at £60 an hour for private coaching and £120 for corporate and a free 30 mins phone consulation to see if we would like to work with each other.

 Alternatively book a Mariposa Coaching workshop to learn a toolbox of skills for making relationships more harmonious - If you are interested in exploring this further then workshops are available to book on my website or eventbrite they are 2.5 hours long at an affordable rate.
 If you wish to have a chat about a corporate rate for your business or to find out more please phone on 07811 740580 or email me at firstname.lastname@example.org.